-- Student Court: Modeled after restorative justice programs, the HASP student court provides students with an opportunity to support each other as they negotiate and are held accountable for the expectations and responsibilities of the traditional school environment
+- Peer Review: Modeled after restorative justice programs, the HASP Peer Review component provides students with an opportunity to support each other as they negotiate and are held accountable for the expectations and responsibilities of the traditional school environment.

 - Field Trips: HASP journeys on different trips, four to five times per year to enhance our academic/social environment.

 To apply to HASP, please complete the appropriate application:

 More about HASP can be found by clicking on the resources below: